brettz9/jamilih/README.md

 character references, CDATA sections...

-Note that the last three types, relying as they do on `innerHTML`, will not work properly in the `innerHTML` build (they will use `textContent` instead).
+Note that the last three types, relying as they do on `innerHTML`, will not work properly in the no-`innerHTML` build (they will use `textContent` instead).

 ```js